 Bundling car insurance and renters insurance with the same company saves policyholders an average of 5%.
-If you're in the quoting process for renters and car insurance, have the below information on hand.
+If you're in the process of getting renters or car insurance quotes, have the below information on hand.

 While you should be able to make changes to your policy at any time, you can get the most accurate quote possible upfront if you have this information from the start.
 Your multi-policy discount will be applied to your renters and car insurance policies as long as you maintain both with the same company.
 Below is a look at the average cost of a renters and car insurance bundle.

 |Without Multi-Policy Discount||With Multi-Policy Discount||$ Savings|

 Which companies offer the best renters and car insurance discounts?

 Just how much can you expect to save via a multi-policy discount?
 Typically it amounts to less than a 10% discount if you bundle with renters.
 Homeowners, on the other hand, enjoy the most savings when they bundle with auto insurance.

 The second cheapest was USAA, an insurance carrier reserved for military members and their families.
 If you're not eligible for either Erie or USAA, look into GEICO, which costs about $9 more per month than USAA.

 These estimates are based on a general profile.
 This isn’t a renters-and-car insurance quote — the prices and discounts above apply only to auto insurance.